Watch this short video for some insight into the work that we do.

-Warrah Specialist School, based at Dural, is a caring and supportive community that provides quality and individualised education for students with disabilities.
-We provide education for students with moderate to severe disabilities which can include cerebral palsy, vision impairment, autism spectrum disorder, sensory and physical disabilities.
+Warrah Specialist School, based at Dural, is a caring and supportive community that provides quality and individualised education for students with moderate to severe intellectual disability and complex learning needs as their primary disability.

 Our school offers Education with a Difference for Kindergarten to Year 12 students on a bushland campus of 12 hectares.
 The campus also services and cares for adults with disabilities – a living example of how a community supports the life and purpose of each individual from childhood through to adulthood and into the senior years.